MPFGlaser/ApartmentComplexUtilityApp/docs/README.md

 The application is deployed onto a Kubernetes cluster using the Github Actions workflow.
 This workflow is triggered on each pull request, on the main branch, and on releases.
 This ensures a DTAP (Development, Testing, Acceptance, Production) structure in the project.
 To ensure no downtime, a rolling update strategy is used.
 It is configured in such a way that a pod will not go offline until a new one (with an updated version) is online and confirmed to be working using the health check.

+To read about the plans for future deployments, click [here](deployment.md).

 ### Templating

 To allow for different environments, templating using Helm is utilised within this project.